 The problem with green products, even the ones that are actually effective/not green-washing, is that they still fall into a niche category.
 To illustrate, this is an example of how the overwhelming majority of green alternatives end up in our world.

-Every product out there, from solar PV installation services to biopolymer household disposables, is made for everyone – yet very often not marketed to everyone or used by everyone, at least not a percentage worth celebrating.
+Every product out there, from solar PV installation services to biopolymer household disposables or solar-powered air conditioner, is made for everyone – yet very often not marketed to everyone or used by everyone, at least not a percentage worth celebrating.
 The problem with sustaining this niche quality is that a small niche is never really as effective as the whole.
 And anyhow, no one product will save the planet on its own, and similarly, no one small group of consumers will either.